-Influenced initially by the fingerstyle guitar of Mark Knopfler, and later by country, folk and blues greats such as Richard Thompson, Jimi Hendrix, Albert Lee, Brent Mason and Chet Atkins, John has played in a variety of bands playing both his own material and covers.
+Influenced initially by the fingerstyle guitar of Mark Knopfler, and later by country, folk and blues greats such as Richard Thompson, Jimi Hendrix, Albert Lee, Jerry Donahue, Brent Mason and Chet Atkins, John has played in a variety of bands playing both his own material and covers.

 John says: “Dire Streets is about playing some of my favourite songs to an audience who want to hear them – and hopefully doing the songs justice and giving the audience a good time.”

+Gaz started his Dire Streets stint on guitar before returning on bass after a short break.
+As well as fronting his own tribute bands, Gaz has played thousands of gigs up & down the UK, with highlights including supporting The Subways & sharing a stage with The Magic Numbers.
 Gaz is a keen multi instrumentalist and enjoys experimenting in the studio but is most at home on stage playing in front of an audience.

 Mark has been a professional keyboard player since 1988, working across the UK and Europe, including a stint as part of GMTV’s Rustie Lee’s band, and has played with Dire Straits’ legendary drummer Terry Williams.

 He has been involved in theatre shows, residential holiday parks bands/duos and various cabaret backing bands and also traveled the UK as a solo keyboard/vocalist and with Jumping Jacks dueling pianos UK tour.

 Mark is the Welshest member of Dire Streets, hailing from lovely Llanelli.
 Coincidentally, his second cousin is called Dai R Straits.